Erosion and Dilation of images using OpenCV in python

 - A kernel(a matrix of odd size(3,5,7) is convolved with the image

-- It increases the white region in the image or size of foreground object increases
+- It increases the white region in the image or the size of the foreground object increases

 The second image is the eroded form of the original image and the third image is the dilated form.